Beer Concept Test · Consumer Survey · 803 Respondents

 Concept-Test

 In a 2025 craft-beer concept test, 54.7% of beer-buying consumers said they would purchase X beer.
 What drove that intent — and how would the answer change for a different income bracket, a different region, or a different level of brand awareness?
-Five tools let you explore.
+Seven tools let you explore.

 Built in partnership with EMI Research Solutions.
 The data on this page comes from a craft-beer concept test conducted by EMI Research Solutions, an established commercial-research firm.
 EMI delivers Mirror engagements to their clients under their own brand, in partnership with Electric Insights, using the same analytical engine documented across this site.